 For public and private schools the answer is an obvious yes.
-But I would argue the same also applies to state schools: parents do have a choice about which school they select for their children and surely a school wants to attract those parents who want to make an active decision about where to educate their offspring?
+But I would argue the same also applies to state schools: parents do have a choice about which school they select for their children, and surely a school wants to attract those parents who want to make an active decision about where to educate their offspring?

-These parents are more likely to be engaged with the school and their child’s education and welfare, which could in turn result in better Ofsted reports, league tables and a continuing virtuous circle…
+These parents are more likely to be engaged with the school and their child’s education and welfare, which could in turn result in better Ofsted reports, league tables, and a continuing virtuous circle…

 I’m isolating schools’ websites in particular, as this is possibly the first point of contact parents will have with a school – although clearly it is not the only form of promotion undertaken, especially in the private sector.

-a) they use child-like fonts
+a) They often use child-like fonts

-b) the colour scheme generally looks like the palette used by children in foundation.
-Rather than use the entire rainbow, I’d like to see school’s employing more of a corporate identity (for want of a better phrase) in their website design, perhaps based on the school logo or school uniform.
+b) The colour scheme generally looks like the palette used by children in foundation.
+Rather than use the entire rainbow, I’d like to see schools employing more of a corporate identity (for want of a better phrase) in their website design, perhaps based on the school logo or school uniform.

 On a more technical design note, the navigation generally needs better consideration.
-Most schools will have three main user groups: existing parents, pupils and prospective parents.
+Most schools will have three main user groups: existing parents, pupils, and prospective parents.

 Content on the site should be structured so that these three primary groups can efficiently find the content that they need.
 Having unclear menu options or too many options that go below the fold, do not help site visitors to navigate.